Website: https://www.carolinemtell.com

 Bio

-Caroline M. Tell is a freelance novel editor specializing in YA, fantasy, and romance.
-She's an avid reader and a writer of her own fictional tales.
+Caroline M. Tell is a freelance novel editor specializing in YA, fantasy, sci-fi, and romance.
+She's an avid reader and a writer of her own fantasy stories, garnering her passion for storytelling when she was sixteen.
 As an editor, her philosophy is to draw out the very best in her clients’ works and to figure out what makes a story truly shine.
 Whether that's tightening up the prose, making sure the story makes sense, or simply keeping track of grammar and language usage, her goal is to help authors create stories readers will love.

-Before book editing, she worked as a freelance communications consultant for nonprofits and created content for two publishing websites that cover news and data within the trade book industry.
-When she’s not reading clients’ works or dreaming up new story ideas, she’s either drinking coffee, laughing with her friends, or watching k-dramas and animes with her two fur-babies, Ollie and Teak.
+Before book editing, she worked as a freelance communications consultant for nonprofits and created content and researched data for two publishing websites that cover news within the trade book industry.
+Currently, she’s working on getting her editing certificate through the University of Chicago Graham School certificate program.
+When she’s not reading or dreaming up new story ideas, she’s either drinking coffee, laughing with friends, or watching k-dramas with her fur-babies, Ollie and Teak.
+This will be her third year as a RevPit editor.

 Pronouns: She/Her